 Counter Sales Per Hour Reception ($)

-This parameter is a measure of support staff member’s ability to sell things other than services while working on reception.
-As practices might have dedicated receptionists and/or nurses who rotate through reception the best way to normalize this parameter is to divide total counter sales ($) by hours worked at reception for the period assessed.
+This parameter is a measure of support staff members’ ability to sell products and merchandise while working on reception.
+As practices might have dedicated receptionists and/or nurses who rotate through reception, the best way to normalise this parameter is to divide the total counter sales (in dollars) by the hours worked at reception for the period assessed.

-Once again, measuring counter sales can give a strong indication of a support staff members ability to sell generally and also whether additional training and scripting around product and food sales would be beneficial.
+Once again, measuring counter sales can give a strong indication of a support staff members ability to sell generally and whether additional training +/- scripting around product and food sales would be beneficial.